Vorschreibung/siml/SPEC.rst

 * Text encoding: UTF-8, no BOM.
 * Line endings: ``\n`` or ``\r\n`` (treated the same).
-* Indentation is strict and exactly two spaces (no variable size, no Tabs)
+* Indentation is strict and exactly two spaces.
+There is no variable-width indentation and no tab characters may be used for indentation.

 3. Top-level structure
 ----------------------